Crock Pot shrimp boil is a great way to steam your favorite Southern dish! Seafood, corn, potatoes, sausage and Old Bay cooked to perfection.

 - Best way to serve is to use a slotted spoon to add andouille sausage, potatoes and corn from pot on to a lined baking sheet.
 Discard bay leaves.

-Squeeze the lemon on top of everything, have lemon wedges available for others to add to it, and serve with melted butter.
+Squeeze the lemon on top of everything, have lemon wedges available for others to add to it, and serve with or homemade cajun garlic butter sauce.

 If you have leftovers this saves quite well.
 Give it a good 30 minutes to completely cool off first.
 Spoon it into a gallon freezer bag and into the fridge it goes.
 The next day add the sausage and other items on to a plate and microwave for 1 minute, stir and add more time if necessary.
 You could use your air fryer too to crisp it up.